shmulik-willinger/unscented_kalman_filter/README.md

   * Linux: gcc / g++ is installed by default on most Linux distros
   * Mac: same deal as make - [install Xcode command line tools](https://developer.apple.com/xcode/features/)
   * Windows: recommend using [MinGW](http://www.mingw.org/)

+  This project involves the Udacity Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)

+  The WebSocket and other initial info regarding dependencies  installation can be found  [here](https://github.com/udacity/CarND-Extended-Kalman-Filter-Project)

 Build Instructions: